divyajeettt/CSE231/Assignment-3/1/README.md

 One solution is to order the fork-picking "request" of the philosophers.
 Assign each philosopher an index.
 If the philosopher's index is:

-- EVEN: pick up the forks in the order LEFT-RIGHT
+- EVEN: pick up the forks in the order first LEFT, then RIGHT
-- ODD: pick up the forks in the order RIGHT-LEFT
+- ODD: pick up the forks in the order first RIGHT, then LEFT

 This ensures that a circular wait (which leads to a deadlock) cannot occur.
 This is seen in code in `helper.h` as follows: